 Introduction 1500 слов но без не многих референсов

-Species distribution models (SDMs) being a numerical tool describing the relationship between species occurrence and environmental parameters allow to predict distribution patterns of species both in space and time.
+Species distribution models (SDMs) being a numerical tool describing the relationship between species occurrence and environmental parameters allows predicting distribution patterns of species both in space and time.
 SDMs are also considered as a formal way of species’ ecological niche assessment (Elith, Leathwick, 2009).
 When the SDMs are jointly applied to a number of coexisting species, i.e. community, it allows to describe the ecological niches partitioning between species (an approach sometimes referred to as Joint Species Distribution Modelling, JSDM, Ovaskainen, Abreg, 2020).
 In other words, the SDM can answer the question along which axes in ecological space coexisting species are segregated, occupying different niches.
 The range of approaches to building SDM is very wide: from regular multiple regressions up to advanced machine learning methods (Elith et al., 2006).

 SDMs are mostly applied for «good», morphologically distinct species (e.g. Reiss et al., 2011; Lindegren et al., 2022) that can be easily involved in routine studies requiring numerous samples.
-Increasing evidence for coexisting cryptic species (Bickford et al. 2007; Geller et al. 2010; Struck et al. 2017) as well as infraspecific taxa within polytypic species (i.e. subspecies, phylogenetic lineages) (Dufrenses et al. 2023) raises the question of how they share space and resources in sympatry.
+Increasing evidence for coexisting cryptic species (Bickford et al. 2007; Geller et al. 2010; Struck et al. 2017) as well as intraspecific taxa within polytypic species (i.e. subspecies, phylogenetic lineages) (Dufrenses et al. 2023) raises the question of how they share space and resources in sympatry.
 Since it is unlikely that any coexisting taxa have identical ecological phenotypes, there must be ecological niche partitioning between them, a question that can be answered using SDM/JSDM modeling (DeMarche et al. 2019?; REF).
 Strictly speaking, when applying modeling to such cases, we consider coexisting cryptic taxa as a community.
 In marine ecology, only a few studies in this direction have been conducted so far (Lowen et al 2019; Dennis, Hellberg, 2010; Hu et al. 2021?).

 In the marine realm, the blue mussel Mytilus edulis complex is the longest scientifically known and best-studied complex of cryptic species (Knowlton 1993; Gosling 2022).
 It includes several species that are easier to distinguish genetically than morphologically and hybridize in sympatry (Koehn 1991; Gardner et al. 2021).
 Blue mussels are powerful ecosystem engineers in the temperate and subpolar seas playing an important role in coastal communities (Bushbaum et al, 2009; REF).
 They are also important objects of aquaculture (Gosling 2021).
 In the North Atlantic, the dominant species are M. edulis (thereafter ME) and M. trossulus (MT) which form zones of sympatry (thereafter contact zones) in different corners of the region from Scotland and the Gulf of Maine in the south to Greenland and Spitzbergen in the north (Wenne et al. 2020 and references therein).
 ME and MT are quite old species of Pliocene age, having evolved in allopatry in the Atlantic and Pacific oceans, respectively.
 The contact zones between them are thought to have formed as a result of repeated MT invasions from the Pacific Ocean as well as within the Atlantic (REF).